ClickHouse/clickhouse-fivetran-destination/docs/overview.md

 ### Multiple primary keys in the source table

-If the source table has multiple primary keys, they will be used in order of their appearance in the Fivetran table definition.
+If the source table has multiple primary keys, they are used in order of their appearance in the Fivetran table definition.

 For example, there is a source table `items` with primary key columns `id` (INT) and `name` (STRING), plus an